TheMoirs/BTM/replit.md

   - jsPDF library for PDF generation with auto-table plugin
   - Single PDF generation function prevents duplication
   - Centralized cleanup ensures no memory leaks
-  - Blob URLs revoked on all exit paths (Close, Email, or re-opening)
+  - Blob URLs revoked on all exit paths (Close or re-opening)
+  - All PDFs use landscape orientation for better table display

 ## External Dependencies